cloud-coder/docker-lab-2016/part-3/README.md

     export HOST_VOLUME_PATH=${PWD}/volumes
     ```

-1. Install the REX-ray driver master on `manager-1`.
+1. Install the REX-ray server on `manager-1`.
 The versions are VERY IMPORTANT.
-Unfortunately the project is still not 1.0 release, so the metedata format of the config file changes a lot amongst releases.
+Unfortunately the project is still not 1.0 release, so the metadata format of the config file changes a lot amongst releases.

     ```
     docker-machine ssh manager-1 "curl -sSL https://dl.bintray.com/emccode/rexray/install | sh -s -- stable 0.5.1"